Alessandro Bruno

-Alessandro Bruno (born 4 July 1983) is an Italian football coach and former player who played as a midfielder, currently in charge of club Latina.
+Alessandro Bruno (born 4 July 1983) is an Italian football coach and former player who played as a midfielder.

 Playing career

 On 23 January 2019 he returned to Pescara after 1.5 years at Livorno.
 On 29 August 2020 he moved to Casarano.

 Coaching career

 In February 2023, Bruno, then a player for Serie D club San Nicolò Notaresco, was promoted to head coach for the remainder of the season following the resignation of the previous boss Tiziano De Patre.
 After saving the club from relegation, he was confirmed for one more season, guiding the club to a mid-table placement.
 He successively departed from the club in May 2024.
 A few weeks later, Bruno was hired as the new head coach of Serie C club Arzignano, replacing Simone Bentivoglio.
 He was dismissed on 14 October 2024, leaving Arzignano dead last in the league table after nine games.

 On 7 April 2025, Bruno agreed to return to Latina as the club's new head coach until the end of the season.
+After being confirmed in charge of Latina for the 2025–26 Serie C campaign, he was dismissed on 1 December 2025.